enormandeau/python_exercises/README.md

 8 of the [official Python tutorial](https://docs.python.org/3/tutorial/).
 Some sections have `See also` links.
 Please consult these also.

-Sections 9, 10, and 11 are more advanced material that is worth looking at once you are comfortable with the previous sections.
+Sections 9, 10, and 11 of the official Python tutorial are more advanced material that is worth looking at once you are comfortable with the previous sections.

 ## Objective